SCIATICA

 Pregnancy

-In the late stages of pregnancy, the uterus itself can compress the sciatic nerve causing the symptoms.
+In the later stages of pregnancy, the uterus itself can compress the sciatic nerve causing the symptoms.
 Due to the change of posture and extra strain on the body, trigger points, piriformis syndrome and sacroiliac dysfunction are more likely to occur (these are described below).

 Osteophytes (bone spurs)

 Here are some causes of Pseudo-sciatica.
-This is a condition that can have the symptoms like sciatica but have nothing to do with the sciatic nerve at all.
+This is a condition that can have symptoms like sciatica but have nothing to do with the sciatic nerve at all.

 Trigger points